Animation BA (Hons)

 This course will give you the technical, intellectual, creative and professional skills you’ll need to work successfully within the industry both nationally and internationally.
 Beginning with the principles of animation, you will learn how to animate in digital 2D and 3D.
 You will study drawing for storyboarding and visual development in a progressive, systematic way.
 This includes character and environment design, 3D production workflow, acting for animators and all stages of animation production.

-Animation Principles will introduce you to the core concepts, principles, and foundational skills of animation practice.
-Studio-based seminars, tutorials and self-directed research aims to stimulate your intellectual curiosity and begin to realise your individual creative identity through short-duration, hands-on investigative exercises, to prepare you for animation production.
-At the end of each term you will have a body of work that evidences your engagement, understanding and achievement in the animation concepts and processes undertaken.
+Learn the core concepts and foundational skills of animation through studio-based seminars, tutorials and self-directed research.
+Stimulate your intellectual curiosity and begin to develop your own creative identity through hands-on investigative exercises, to prepare you for animation production.

 (20 credit points)